gyroidos/gyroidos_build/yocto/docker/README.md

-# Building trustx and trusted-connector with Docker
+# Building gyroidos and trusted-connector with Docker

 ## Setup your ws-yocto folder
 ```